The Garden Grazer

 Jump to Recipe

-An easy, soothing vegan Golden Turmeric Milk Latte recipe for bedtime (or anytime)!
-It's warmly spiced with cinnamon, vanilla, and touch of natural sweetness.
-We enjoy it as a cozy nighttime drink to help promote more restful sleep!
+This soothing vegan Golden Turmeric Milk Latte recipe is an ultra-cozy drink for evening or anytime!
+It's so easy, delicious, and provides anti-inflammatory benefits.
+I often enjoy it as a nighttime drink to help promote more restful sleep!
 (Vegan, gluten-free, oil-free.)

-Best of all, I do seem to sleep more restfully when including it in my nighttime routine.
+Best of all, I seem to sleep more restfully when including it in my nighttime routine.
 (I like to enjoy it a couple hours before bedtime.)
+But you can absolutely serve it with breakfast or anytime during the day as well!

 Ingredients for Golden Milk

-• Soy milk: Or use any other dairy-free milk of choice.
-You can substitute cashew milk, oat milk, unsweetened almond milk, or coconut milk.
-(Golden milk was originally made with cow's milk.
-But we opt for plant milk in this vegan version.)
+• Soy milk: I purchase organic whenever possible.
+I use soy milk because it's so rich and creamy, but you can substitute another dairy-free milk of choice.
+Try cashew milk, oat milk, unsweetened almond milk, or coconut milk.
+(Golden milk is originally made with dairy milk.
+But we opt for dairy-free plant milk in this vegan version.)

 • Ground cinnamon: I use Ceylon cinnamon.

-• Pure maple syrup: Or use another sweetener to taste such as agave or stevia.
+• Pure maple syrup: I like the flavor of maple syrup, but you can swap in another sweetener to taste such as agave or stevia.

 • Pure vanilla extract

-• Pinch of black pepper: I include this because it's been shown to increase the bioavailability of curcumin (which is the main natural polyphenol in turmeric).
+• Pinch of black pepper: I include this because it's been shown to increase the bioavailability of curcumin (which is the main natural polyphenol in turmeric) and helps it absorb better.

-Inflammation benefits: Turmeric contains antioxidants and reduces inflammation due to the anti-inflammatory properties.
+Turmeric also contains antioxidants and reduces inflammation due to the anti-inflammatory properties.
 Curcumin also appears to be beneficial for several aspects of arthritis.

 Tips

-Dissolving the spices: I find ground turmeric doesn't dissolve very easily, so some may settle at the bottom of your pan and mug.
-As I drink, I like to give my mug a gentle swirl before sipping to help it along.
+Dissolving the spices: Ground turmeric doesn't fully dissolve in milk, so some may settle at the bottom of your pan and mug.
+I find it helps to frequently whisk the mixture as it heats on the stove.
+Then as I drink, I like to give my mug a gentle swirl before sipping to help it along.

 Quality ingredients: Be sure to use good quality spices for this recipe for best flavor.
-(Also be aware turmeric can stain so pour and use cautiously.)
+(Be aware turmeric can stain so pour and use it cautiously.)

 For more inspiration, also browse all vegan drink recipes.

-Bright yellow golden turmeric milk latte in a mug
+Overhead view of vegan golden milk latte sprinkled with cinnamon in a white mug

 Vegan Golden Milk (Turmeric Latte)